 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

-The heel fat pad is a remarkable anatomical structure — a highly organized network of closed, fibrous chambers filled with fat that acts as the body’s most efficient shock absorber.
+The heel fat pad is a notable anatomical structure — a highly organized network of closed, fibrous chambers filled with fat that acts as the body’s most efficient shock absorber.
 At peak function, it dissipates up to 90% of the impact energy generated with each heel strike.
 But like all biological structures, it ages.
 For many people over 40, progressive heel fat pad atrophy transforms the simple act of walking on hard floors into a painful experience that nothing seems to fix.

 Anatomy of the Heel Fat Pad